 Reena Dutt is a narrator and director who loves disappearing into the world of literature.
 Trained in Meisner and Voice in New York with teacers from The Neighborhood Playhouse and William Esper Studio, Reena has narrated cross-cultural stories by international authors, most recently diving into East Indian, Regional American, English and Irish dialects, in Young Adult, Children, Sci-Fi and non-fictional genres.
 On-Camera, she’s been seen alongside Henry Winkler, Patricia Arquette and Ty Burrell, to name a few.
 She enjoys exploring the rich diversity of voice and expression often influenced by the characters’ cultural history.

-Dutt has narrated for Penguin Random House, Deyan Audio, Harper Collins, John Marshall Media and Scribd, to name a few.
+Dutt has narrated for Penguin Random House, Simon&Schuster, Harper Collins, John Marshall Media, Deyan Audio, and Scribd, to name a few.

 Membership: Lincoln Center Directors Lab, Directors Lab West, former South Asian Community Liaison for Ford Amphitheatre, Reena is an advocate for inclusion and diversity on and off camera and she is a 2021-2022 Drama League New York Directing Fellow.